 Probably the softest & plushiest rides out of the whole list.
 The LeBron 17 packs a serious punch when it comes to cushion.

-It’s got forefoot Zoom Air units and Max Air in the heel – the end result is beautifully smooth step transitions, a TON of bounce, and unrivaled impact protection.
+It’s got forefoot Zoom Air units and Max Air in the heel, all supplemented by a Phylon midsole.
+The end result is beautifully smooth step transitions, a TON of bounce, and unrivaled impact protection.

 Personally, this is the most comfortable shoe of 2019 and the cushion setup adds to that greatly.

 With that being said, this will be the least versatile setup on the list.
 These ride very high off the ground, so court feel is virtually eliminated.
 There are also quicker setups out there for those who are looking for more responsiveness.

 But for those who are looking for all-out cushion instead of more of a balanced ride, there are hardly any better options than the 17th LeBron.

 IV.
 NIKE LEBRON 18